notkmhn/notkmhn.github.io/content/posts/2021-03-12-running-software-on-soho-router.md

 As a matter of fact, the same [command injection vulnerability in the Archer C2 "Diagnostic" page](https://pierrekim.github.io/blog/2017-02-09-tplink-c2-and-c20i-vulnerable.html) works on the Archer C3200 firmware version 0.9.1 0.1 v004b.0 Build 160712, which is the latest available version as of the time of writing of this post.

 ### Finding an entrypoint the ole' fashioned way
-It is really nice that an already published vulnerability is still exploitable in another model, but in my limited experience of the other few times I've looked at a router, there is quite often a straightforward command injection for some inexplicable reason.
-In one way or another, the web UI or some other subsystem would have some form of command injection vulnerability, and here are some of the places that I believe are worth taking a look at:
+It is really nice that an already published vulnerability is still exploitable in another model, but in my limited experience with router exploration, there is quite often a straightforward command injection for some inexplicable reason.
+In one way or another, the web UI or some other subsystem would have some form of command injection vulnerability, and here are some of the places that are worth taking a look at:
 - Like the above, some form of diagnostics page which runs a standard command line tool like `ping` or `traceroute`.
 - NTP client configuration: most firmware developers don't want to write their own NTP client for good reasons, but it's mind-boggling how often NTP clients get daemonized by some vendor-made orchestrator service on the device, and how often these clients are just started with `sprintf`'d together configuration and invoked within a shell with `system`.
 - Logging facilities: for whatever reason, some routers' firmware invoke [`logger`](https://man7.org/linux/man-pages/man1/logger.1.html) within a shell context, and sometimes this is done in an unsanitary way.
 What do you usually see being logged in the web UI?
 DHCP leases!
 What do these sometimes contain?
 [DHCP option 12 - hostname](https://www.iana.org/assignments/bootp-dhcp-parameters/bootp-dhcp-parameters.xhtml).